-Listening to a baby cry it out – even when it’s an intentional and planned part of sleep training – is stressful.
+Listening to a baby cry it out is stressful – even when it’s an intentional and planned part of sleep training.
 So how long do you need to let a baby cry it out?
+And what other considerations should be factored in before letting a baby cry it out?

 Every baby and parent will react to cry it out differently, but 30-120 minutes each night is about how long it takes for this particular sleep training method to work.
 Below, let’s talk about 25 things you need to know before you pick cry it out as your go-to sleep training method.

 How Long You Should Let Your Baby Cry It Out is Your Choice

 Just because most babies take at least a half of an hour (and up to two hours) to cry themselves to sleep doesn’t mean that you have to let them cry that long.
 How long you let your baby cry is ultimately your choice.

 It’s okay to set restrictions on how long you let your baby cry.
 It’s also okay to decide that you’ll let your baby cry however long it takes.

 Just remember that a single night’s worth of crying it out isn’t enough to prompt a lasting change.
 It’s going to take about a week to create that newer, better sleep habit.

 And know that (after the first night) nights 3-5 will, according to several hundred surveyed parents, be the next worst.
 After that, things calm down significantly.

 So if you choose to use cry it out sleep training, own that choice.
 Set up how you want to use it.
 Then give it time to work.